razorpay/razorpay-opencart/README.md

 Go to Admin Panel, Extensions->Payments and install the Razorpay gateway extension.

-Click on Edit next to Razorpay and add your api key id and api key secret and save the extension.
+Click on Edit next to Razorpay and do the following:

+- Add your Razorpay Key Id
+- Add your Razorpay Key Secret
+- Change plugin status to Enabled

+Save the plugin settings

 ### Support